metashot/metashot.github.io/docs/workflows/kraken2.md

   abundance across all samples for each taxonomic level.

 ## Memory requirements
-Please refer to [System requirements](/) for general requirements settings.

 Kraken 2 requires enough free memory to hold the index in RAM.
 If the index size is 47 GB (standard database, 2020/09/19) you will need slightly more  than that free in RAM (set the `--max_memory` parameter to `64.GB`).

+Please refer to [System requirements](/#system-requirements) for the complete list of system requirements options.